Enka High School's counseling staff consists of four counselors, a school social worker, and a full-time secretary.

-5. Testing: Counselors coordinate college entrance exams and aid in the overall testing process at Enka High School.
-Counselors are available to help students register and prepare for college entrance tests, as well as to help them interpret their scores.
-Additionally through this department testing proctors are gathered.
-This is handled through the department’s chief testing proctor.
+Testing: Counselors coordinate college entrance exams.
+Counselors are available to help students register and prepare for these tests, as well as to help them interpret their scores.

-6. Permanent School Records: All permanent school records are kept in the counseling Office.
-Students or parents may make a formal request for a release of the student’s transcript to another school, college or employer.
+Permanent School Records: All permanent school records are kept in the counseling office.
+Students or parents may make a formal request for a release of the student's transcript to another school, college or employer.
 The request must come from the student after age 18.
+Records may also be retrieved by visiting the Buncombe County Schools Records Request webpage.